tangaac/weaklink/README.md

 [Delay-loaded DLLs](https://learn.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls) on
 Windows.

-The generated crate also provides a management API that allows:
+The generated crate also provides a management API that allows you to:
-- Overriding the dynamic library's file name.
+- Override the dynamic library's file name.
-- Supplying a dynamic library handle directly.
+- Supply a dynamic library handle directly.
-- Controlling the loading of pre-defined API groups, which are organized at build time.
-The management API enables you to check whether all APIs in a group were successfully resolved at runtime, allowing you to avoid calling APIs that are unavailable in the installed version of the library.
+- Control the loading of predefined API groups, which are organized at build time.
+The management API lets you check whether all APIs in a group were successfully resolved at runtime, so you can avoid calling APIs that are unavailable in the installed version of the library.

 # Limitations

-Weaklink supports transparent redirection only for code symbols (functions); handling data symbols would require explicit linker support.
-However, you can still work with data symbols by manually wrapping them, though this requires changes in your code.
-Specifically, you'll need to call a function that returns the address of the data rather than accessing the data directly.
+Weaklink can only handle function symbols (code).
+It does not provide transparent support for data symbols (such as global variables), because that would require explicit linker support.

+If you need to work with data symbols, you must handle them manually in your code.
+This typically means replacing direct data accesses with a function call that returns the address of the data, then dereferencing this address.

 # Supported OS and architectures:

-- Linux: x86_64, arm, aarch64
+* Linux: x86_64, arm, aarch64
-- MacOS: x86_64, arm64
+* MacOS: x86_64, arm64
-- Windows: x86_64
+* Windows: x86_64